-- Is there a property management contract?
+- a property management contract, is it in place?

 Possession date for rented properties

 The possession date can be another “hurdle” to contend with when you want to sell your rented property.
 In the case of a vacant property, you can give possession as soon as a few weeks.
-But if the property is still occupied by renters, unless you come to a different agreement with your tenants, the possession day must be 90 days after you have given them notice.
+But if the property is still occupied by renters, the possession day must be 90 days after you have given them notice.
+Unless you come to a different agreement with your tenants.
 The contract states that the seller gives vacant possession.
 Not all buyers want to wait that long for possession and this could be a disadvantage.

 2.3 This contract will be completed, the Purchase Price fully paid and vacant possession given to the buyer at 12 noon on _____, 20___ (Completion Day). (from 2016 Alberta Real Estate Association)